 Online therapy can help individuals develop psychological flexibility and resilience, possibly empowering many to engage in actions consistent with your values when it comes to self-management—even if those actions involve facing complex thoughts and emotions.

 While this is generally regarded as possible in an in-person clinical setting, many may find it easier to accept their thoughts and emotions without judgment by engaging in online therapy.
-A possible reason for this is that many will be able to access the tool from the comfort of their home or safe space, which can make it feel more accessible and attainable for those who might feel vulnerable on their journey of self-discovery.
+A possible reason for this is that many will be able to reach the tool from the comfort of their home or safe space, which can make it feel more reachable and attainable for those who might feel vulnerable on their journey of self-discovery.

 With the rise of online therapy options, many may be wondering: Is online therapy truly effective?
 There have been several different published studies surface as a result of the interest; most notably, a study published in the Journal of Contextual Behavioral Science.
+Studies published by Journal of Contextual Behavioral Science have to pass an in-depth, process based peer review.

 A systematic review of the literature has suggested evidence for the efficacy of virtual Acceptance and Commitment Therapy (ACT)in addressing symptoms of depression, anxiety disorders, and psychological flexibility (PF) limitations.
 The review analyzed 13 studies with 2580 participants, suggesting significant positive impact when the therapy was used for treating symptoms of depression, anxiety disorder, and PF limitations.
-Additionally, a correlation between higher levels of clinician guidance and enhanced positive outcomes were found, possibly supporting the more efficient use of this therapy int he future.
+Additionally, a correlation between higher levels of clinician guidance and enhanced positive outcomes were found, possibly supporting the more efficient use of this therapy in the future.

 These therapy-related outcomes were suggested to be associated with reductions in symptomatic expression that is commonly associated with depression and anxiety disorders in most.
 However, the limited number of studies and considerable heterogeneity of results currently suggest that any conclusions made are tentative.
-More research is generally needed to fully understand the effectiveness of ACT self-help as a form of psychotherapy, both in the context of virtual and in-person treatment.
+More research is generally needed to fully understand the effectiveness of Acceptance and Commitment Therapy self-help as a form of psychotherapy, both in the context of virtual and in-person treatment.

 Takeaway